Ekumen-OS/lambkin/src/benchmarks/beluga_vs_nav2/reports/beluga_vs_nav2_report/index.rst

 Metrics
 ^^^^^^^

-The following metrics were selected to understand different aspects of the SLAM system under test.
+The following metrics were selected to understand different aspects of each localization system under test.

 To estimate quality of the localization system: